 Recall word of wisdom #18 about never compromising on quality.
 Test Kits are not created equally.
 Those cheap test kits from Petco are not going to do the job for a saltwater reef tank.
-Look for lab grade saltwater test kits like Salifert, Elos, and Hanna Checker.
+Look for high grade saltwater test kits like Salifert, Red Sea, and Hanna.

 When you are initially getting started on a dosing schedule, start slow.
 It is better to supplement less then more or the recommended amount to start.
 Work your way up slowly and wait a week before making any adjustments to the schedule.
 Also, if you do not test for the supplement you are dosing – do not dose it.

 #34 Don’t Worry About Trying to Grow Coralline Algae

 This is common for newcomers to the hobby.
 You will get all amped up about growing that purple algae and buy stuff like purple up.
 Coralline algae is actually quite easy to grow once your tank stabilizes.
 All it needs is consistent calcium and alkalinity levels – which can be done by consistent water changes.
 Don’t buy that purple up, just get a good rock from a trusted reef keeper that you know, keep up with your maintenance, and let nature takes its course.
 After a few months, you’ll be wishing it wouldn’t grow on your aquarium glass.